wanx-troopers/wanx-troopers.github.io/upscalers.md

 ## FlashVSR

 > but flashvsr is not good quality wise, they made a lot of poor decisions that compromise quality for speed;
-> tiny attention windows that prevent proper motion tracking so details swim
+> tiny attention windows that prevent proper motion tracking so details swim;
+> also the vae is worse but you can use the original vae instead, it's just slower

 [Example workflow](https://github.com/kijai/ComfyUI-WanVideoWrapper/blob/main/example_workflows/wanvideo_1_3B_FlashVSR_upscale_example.json)